Operators are very important to use in C++ because without their use, expressions cannot be evaluated.

 Remainder = 11 % 5;

-is the remainder from dividing by 5
+The variable remainder will contain the value 1 since 1 is the remainder from dividing by 5

 .

-#3.
-Compound Assignment Operators:
+3. Compound Assignment Operators

 are the compound assignment operators, also known as arithmetic assignment operators used in C++.